 1. Use a custom subdomain

-We recommend that you use a custom subdomain for distribution via CleverReach, which then can be used for tracking links.
-You will find information on this here.
+We recommend using your own subdomain for sending with CleverReach, which can then be used for tracking the links.
+Find more information here.

 2. Alternative image text